Richard Greene Linear Park

 Environmental Significance

-The park was developed as part of the Johnson Creek Ecosystem Restoration project, which focused on creek restoration, stream bank stabilization, and ecosystem enhancements.
+The park isn't just pretty - it's purposeful.
+Created as part of the Johnson Creek Ecosystem Restoration project, this space represents serious environmental investment in creek restoration, stabilizing stream banks, and enhancing the local ecosystem.

 Artistic Elements

-The sculptures were commissioned by Jane Mathes Kelton and cost $1.5 million to construct, taking two years to complete.
-They were dedicated in 2009 as part of the redevelopment of the Johnson Creek Corridor.
+There's some interesting history here: these sculptures were commissioned by Jane Mathes Kelton, cost a cool $1.5 million to build, and took two years to complete.
+They found their home here in 2009 during the Johnson Creek Corridor redevelopment.

 Visitor Experience